StarRocks/starrocks/docs/sql-reference/sql-functions/date-time-functions/hours_add.md

 ## Description

-Add hours to a date or datetime.
+Adds hours to a date or datetime.

 ## Syntax